-- Severe facial burning pain that is unresponsive to treatment, which is permanent. - Meningitis may occur requiring further treatment and antibiotics. - Severe drop in heart rate requiring resuscitation. - Death as a result of this procedure is very rare.
+- Severe facial burning pain that is unresponsive to treatment, which is permanent. - Meningitis may occur requiring further treatment and antibiotics. - Epilepsy which may require medication.
+This condition may be temporary or permanent. - Build up of fluid within the brain (Hydrocephalus) requiring a temporary drain or permanent shunt.
+This may be temporary or permanent. - Severe drop in heart rate requiring resuscitation. - Death as a result of this procedure is very rare.